|

 --replication-factor 1

-Creating Topics with Korvet-Specific Configuration
+Creating Topics with the offset.sequence.bits Configuration

 |